Before you start house-hunting, calculating your price range is essential.

 You don’t need to factor in things like grocery, entertainment, or utility expenses.

 Before a lender can issue you a mortgage loan, it’s important for them to see what other debts you owe.
 If you are currently tied a high balance of additional loans compared to your income, you might have difficulty paying a mortgage loan.
+In this example, 50% would be considered a fairly high DTI, and you’d probably need to reduce it before buying a new home.

 If your DTI is higher than you’d like it to be, you can lower it by reducing your debt, increasing your income, cutting back on spending, and more.
 Your loan originator can also provide insight on this.